-Immediate medical attention is needed if a hyphema occurs.
+Immediate medical attention is needed if hyphema occurs.
 The best way to prevent hyphema is to wear eye protection when playing sports.
 Also, never take an eye injury lightly.
-Even if there is no bleeding, you should check with your eye doctor.
+Even if there is no bleeding, check in with your eye doctor.

 The symptoms of a hyphema are relatively simple.
 They include:

 - visible blood in the front of the eye

 - blurry, clouded, or blocked vision

 - blood might not be visible if the hyphema is small

 Your doctor will first want to get a complete medical history to see if you recently experienced eye trauma or if you have any other conditions that could lead to bleeding in your eye.
 After conducting a physical exam of the eye area, your doctor will use one of the following methods to diagnose a hyphema:

 - comprehensive eye exam to test your ability to see